fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise the local variable `arr` and assign it to an array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 This will return `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise the local variable `new_array` and assign it to the return value of calling the `map` method on the array object referenced by the local variable `arr`.

 When we call the `map` method on the array object referenced by the local variable `arr`, we pass in a block (denoted by the `do...end` reserved words immediately following the `map` method call).
-The block takes a single parameter, `n`.
-The `map` method iterates through each element within the array object, and passes it to the block.
-The .`map` method returns a new array object, based on the return value of the block on each iteration.
+The block takes a single parameter, `n` and is invoked once for each element in the calling array object.

+The `map` method iterates through each element within the array object, passing it to the block parameter `n`.
+The `map` method returns a new array object, based on the return values of the block across each iteration.

-On `line 4`, we initialise the local variable `n`, which is passed each element of the array object from the block parameter `n`, and apply the integer method `Integer#>` to that element, with the integer object `1` passed as an argument.
-This returns a boolean if the value of that array element is greater than `1`.
-As this is the last evaluated expression in our block (there is no explicit `return`), the block will return this boolean on each iteration.
+On `line 4`, we initialise the local variable `n`, which is passed each element of the array object from the block parameter `n`, and call the integer method `Integer#>` on that element, with the integer object `1` passed as an argument.
+This returns a boolean based on whether the value of that array element is greater than `1`.
+As this is the last evaluated expression in our block (there is no explicit `return`), the block will implicitly return this boolean on each iteration.

 After all the elements are iterated through, the `map` method will return a new array object `[false, true, true, true, true, true, true, true, true, true]`.
 This is what is assigned to the local variable `new_array`.